-- No lead-based paint.
-Homes built before 1978 may be assumed to have lead-based paints and must be scraped and repainted
+- No defective lead-based paint.
+Homes built before 1978 may be assumed to have lead-based paints so any peeling paint must be scraped and repainted.

-- Free of pests like termites, as well as fungus and dry rot
+- The property is free of pests like termites, as well as fungus and dry rot.

-- Access to all-weather public or private streets
+- There is access to all-weather public or private streets.

 While these requirements complicate the process, they save you money in the long run.
 Imagine purchasing a home with a faulty deck or staircase.
-Not only do you face repair costs, but any potential medical bills those shoddy structures cause.
+Not only do you face repair costs, but you could be responsible for any potential medical bills those shoddy structures cause if someone gets injured because of them.
 Every property is different, though.
 Some homes may not seem like they will fit into the VA’s requirements, but you can always check.